wusai2333/trib/doc/labs.md

   Tribbler logic into a stateless scalable front-end and a key-value pair scalable back-end.
 The front-ends will call the back-ends via RPC that is implemented in Lab 1.
-When this lab is done, we should have a both the front-end and the back-end scalable.
+When this lab is done, we should have both the front-end and the back-end scalable.
 - **Lab 3**.
 We make the back-end fault-tolerent, by using distributed hash table and replications.
 As a result, at the end of this lab, back-end servers can join, leave, or be killed, without breaking